 Minnesota's four biggest cell-phone carriers report that wireless-data use by smartphone-packing Fair attendees is up this year compared with data usage during the 2013 State Fair -- way, way up.

 This trend has largely been fueled by explosive use of mobile-centric social apps such as Instagram and Snapchat that are all the rage for sharing photos and videos.
 It also points to the rapid year-on-year changes in the way people are using data and technology.

-Use of the official State Fair apps eats up big hunks of data, too, and check-in services such as Yelp and Foursquare's Swarm also have contributed to this trend.
+Use of the official State Fair apps eats up data, too, and check-in services such as Yelp and Foursquare's Swarm also have contributed to this trend.

 Dawn Messerly of southeast Minneapolis is among fairgoers chewing through increased amounts of data this year.

 At the State Fair last year, Messerly mainly just used her phone for texting.
 This came in handy when she and her two daughters split up on the fairgrounds and zapped messages back and forth, but it didn't consume a ton of data.

 This year, Messerly has gone crazy with Instagram and Snapchat, which she began using recently when her daughters, 14-year-old Fiona and 19-year-old Caitlin, turned her on to them.

 "I have video on Instagram of a mother sheep with her three babies," she said.
 "They are so darn cute."

 Messerly and her girls often split up so Mom can sit back with a beer and people-watch while the girls go get henna tattoos.
 That's when their photo and video sharing ramps up as they keep each other apprised of their adventures.

 The degree to which any particular or service or app has contributed to the data-usage spike is unclear, but the overall trend isn't.